The Victim Cycle of Sex Trafficking

-- 75% of victims reported being advertised online while in “the life” after 2004 [source]
+- 75% of victims reported being advertised online while being exploited after 2004.

 The use of technology has allowed traffickers to engage with buyers at a more frequent and widespread capacity.
 A predator can easily advertise online through various escort sites.

-- One in four victims surveyed reported that when advertised on line they saw more than 10 buyers per day [source]
+- One in four victims surveyed reported that when advertised online they saw more than 10 buyers per day.

 This is better said as 10 rapes per day, imagine the trauma associated with one unwanted sexual encounter and multiply that by 10 each day.
 This allows the trauma to compound over time and continues to keep the victim in survival mode, where the only things that are important are safety (doing what the trafficker says to avoid being hurt), food and sleep.
 Traffickers often use food and sleep as control tactics as well.

-- A recent study found that human trafficking survivors have an alarming higher-than-average rate of suicidal thoughts with 23% of survivors having attempted suicide compared with 3% of the population with no prior domestic violence exposure [source]
+- A recent study found that human trafficking survivors have an alarming higher-than-average rate of suicidal thoughts with 23% of survivors having attempted suicide compared with 3% of the population with no prior domestic violence exposure.

 We strive to break this cycle in the beginning stages, so no victim ever experiences the enormous trauma associated with trafficking.
 Predators behind bars prevents future victims.
 Become a Guardian and help us protect America’s children.